pepeiborra/clr-inline/libs/clr-inline/README.md

 * Automatic unmarshalling of CLR primitive types into Haskell.
 * Reference types support including arrays and generics.
 * Refer to (`Quotable`) Haskell values inside F# / C# quotations.
+* Experimental support for Haskell lambdas in F#.
+  * See the InlineSpec.hs test module for examples of usage.
+  * Only mscorlib types are admitted, type resolution will crash at runtime otherwise.

 Getting Started
 ===================